8 Best Hot Dogs In America

 The modern Brooklyn deli specializes in elevated comfort food, taking familiar flavors and dishes and cooking them with care, quality, and the best ingredients available.
 It's all about cooking inspired by family recipes and Montreal-style delis (Mile End gets its name from Montreal's Mile End neighborhood), known for their smoked meats, poutine, and housemade hot dogs.
 Hence, it's safe to expect the Hoyt Dog to be superb — an all-beef hot dog topped with zesty relish and sauerkraut in a sweet, buttery challah roll.
 Be on the lookout for periodic specials that Mile End occasionally rolls out, like a Seattle-inspired hot dog with cream cheese, caramelized onions, and cucumbers.

-Junkyard Dog at Spike's Junkyard Dogs in Warwick and Allston, Rhode Island
+Junkyard Dog at Spike's Junkyard Dogs in Warwick, Rhode Island

 As small as the state is, it can be easy to overlook that Rhode Island is home to its own regional hot dog style.
 Here, hot wieners are a rite of passage traditionally made with steamed buns called "wienies," mustard, meat sauce, onions, and celery salt (via Providence Monthly).
 Old-school haunts like Baba's Original New York System exemplify this style.
 However, Rhode Island is also home to innovators and game-changers, unafraid to color outside the lines in terms of toppings, sauces, and buns.
 Case in point: Spike's Junkyard Dogs.

-With locations in Warwick and Allston, the vibrant restaurant offers inventive takes on traditional American comfort foods like hot dogs, burgers, and fried chicken.
+Located in Warwick, the vibrant restaurant offers inventive takes on traditional American comfort foods like hot dogs, burgers, and fried chicken.
 In a hot dog-happy state like Rhode Island, emphasis is on the former, but don't expect to find any traditional hot wieners here.
 Instead, Spike's Junkyard Dogs offers hulking hot dogs in hearty rolls with toppings from the condiment bar (where everything from ranch dressing to teriyaki sauce is fair game), along with specialty Spike's Dogs.
 The namesake Junkyard Dog comes with a winning combination of grainy mustard, tomatoes, pickle slices, chopped scallions, and hot pepper rings for a bit of heat.

 Wild Boar Dog at Biker Jim's Gourmet Dogs in Denver

 In Denver, the godfather of encased meats is Jim Pittenger, an adventurous eater who takes his love for wild game into the hot dog realm with one of the wackiest menus in the nation.
-A fixture in the local hot dog scene, Biker Jim slings exotic sausages from food carts, a concession stand at Rockies Stadium, and his own brick-and-mortar restaurant, Biker Jim's Gourmet Dogs, the home base for any number of gourmet hot dogs with one-of-a-kind toppings.
+A fixture in the local hot dog scene, Biker Jim slings exotic sausages and one-of-a-kind toppings from a collective eatery named Avanti F&B.

 Ditty Dog at DittyDog in Austin